 France, where the

-strong performance of Marine Le Pen's National Rally and the poor performance of President Macron's L'Europe Ensemble party saw the president dissolve the parliament and call for new legislative elections later that month.
+strong performance of Marine Le Pen's National Rally and the poor performance of President Macron's L'Europe Ensemble party saw the president dissolve parliament, calling for new legislative elections later that month.
 In the

-first round of voting, the National Rally won the largest share of the vote, but were closely followed by a new left-wing alliance, the New Popular Front (NFP), while Macron's Ensemble alliance fell to third place.
-These three parties each received between 20 and 30 percent of the vote, and due to France's electoral system, an unprecidented number of races went to a second round of voting, and a large number of these were three-way races.
-Because of this, in the week between the votes, both the Ensemble alliance and NPF worked tactically to try and prevent a National Rally victory, by withdrawing a large number of candidates from three-way races to give their respective counterpart the best chance of winning.
-This tactic was incredibly effective, and
+first round of voting, the National Rally won the largest share of votes, but were closely followed by a new left-wing alliance, the New Popular Front (NFP), while Macron's Ensemble alliance fell to third place.
+These three parties each received 20-30 percent of the vote, and an unprecidented number of races went to a second round of voting, many of which were three-way races.
+To try and prevent a National Rally victory, the Ensemble alliance and NPF tactically worked together and withdrew the weaker candidate from many three-way races.
+This proved incredibly effective, and

 Elsewhere in Europe